 With society’s increased reliance on technology, many people fear that we are losing the in-person interactions that help us better understand each other.
-Although spending quality face time is important, connecting online via social media and tools like Skype is a great option for grandchildren and grandparents separated by geography or unconventional family structures.
+Though spending quality face time is important, connecting online through social media and tools like Skype is a great option for grandparents and grandchildren separated by geography or unconventional family structures.

 Grandparents and Grandchildren Connecting, Learning Together Online

-Technology does more than offer a platform for connection between generations — more importantly, technology offers grandchildren and grandparents a way to bond and learn from each other.
-Studies show that grandparents and their grandchildren develop important digital citizenship skills and form stronger bonds when exploring the internet and learning about technology together.
+Technology does more than offer a platform for connection between generations — more importantly, technology offers grandparents and grandchildren a way to bond and learn from each other.
+Studies show that families develop important digital citizenship skills and form stronger bonds when exploring the internet and learning about technology together.

 Seniors and teenagers benefit from this sharing of knowledge in a number of ways.
 In addition to being a positive role model for younger family members, connecting through technology allows seniors to offer their grandchildren:

 - A listening ear — because they aren’t parents, grandparents have a unique opportunity to help troubled teens

 - A stronger sense of cultural heritage and family history

 - Time together online — seniors frequently have more time than family members who work

 Teenagers have a lot to offer their grandparents too, including: